Welkin987/difficult-words/README.md

 ## Example

-Here is the result for "As Light Rain Falls Without Reason.txt", part of the lines from a well-known online game.
+Here is the result for "./demo/the_little_prince.txt".

 ![](./demo/demo1.png)